 2021 will be a critical year for the restart of Canada's tourism economy.
-Tourism businesses are doing their part to prevent the spread of the virus.
+Tourism businesses are doing their part to prevent the spread of the virus, but revenue and employment losses are not forecasted to start to recover until the summer of 2021.
 Domestic travel will be a crucial first step, but will not be able to fill the revenue gap from the halt of international travel.
 The only way to ensure a full recovery of the tourism sector is to reopen borders.
 A recent study conducted by Destination Canada indicates that if borders stay closed until October 2021, recovery to 2019 levels is not expected until 2026.